ksmith94/medplum-documentation/packages/docs/docs/search/filter-search-parameter.md

 # The _filter Search Parameter

 The `_filter` parameter extends FHIR's search functionality by allowing you to narrow down your results using complex filter expressions.
-It is useful when other parameters are not granular enough to get the results you are looking for.
+It is a useful way to filter resources in a way that may not be easily achieveable using standard parameters.

 Some of the key features of the `_filter` parameter include: